 Because it’s known as a street drug, finding “clean” heroin can be challenging, near impossible and usually not even considered.
 Users in a desperate state, looking for their next fix, will go to great lengths to fulfill their need.
 With the onslaught of synthetic forms of heroin, mortality rates are up.

 In some parts of the country, the opioid epidemic has led to so many cases of heroin abuse that health agencies and emergency services have been armed with more life-saving training and tools to meet the demand.
 First responders carry ample amounts of the drug naloxone, which can reverse an overdose.
-Unfortunately, heroin use continues to rise, and users are at risk of overdosing multiple times.
+Unfortunately, heroin use continues to rise, and those engaging in substance abuse are at risk of overdosing multiple times.

 What Are the Signs and Effects of Heroin Abuse?